Code-Institute-Submissions/HowellsJonathan-justBooks/readme.md

 ### Further Testing

--   The website was tested on Chrome, Edge, Firefox, Safari, Android Internet and IE.
+-   The website was tested on Chrome, Edge, Firefox, Safari and Android Internet
+    -   As I have not set a background colour to the main site.
+On firefox in dark mode all white is changed to black and black text visa-versa, this was an unintended feature but the site still works and is readable in dark mode.
+Therefore I didn't change any of the code to correct this action.
 -   The website was created with mobile design first, styling it for smaller devices first and scaling up after.
 It was tested when deployed on various models of phones and desktop screens.
 -   Throughout the production fase countless amounts of manual tests were completed making sure that every time I created a new function or changed old code, everything on the website still worked.
 This included scraping the whole site after every big commit to check every button, page or link.
 -   A few friends tested the website who are also programmers to see if they could break or find obvious flaws.
 Family also viewed the site once deployed to check for styling issues and to give feedback regarding the experience on the site.